Porsche Taycan reliability & safety rating

 - 1VerdictWith a long range, savage performance and arguably the best handling of any four-door coupe – electric or otherwise – the Porsche Taycan is a landmark car

-- 2Range, battery & chargingThe Porsche Taycan has a long range and its 270kW rapid-charging capability is among the fastest of any electric car right now
+- 2Range, battery & chargingThe Porsche Taycan has a long range regardless of which version you go for, and its rapid-charging capability is among the fastest of any electric car right now

 - 3Running costs & insuranceThe Porsche Taycan should be reasonably cheap to run, once you’ve got past the eye-watering purchase price

-- 4Performance, motor & driveThe Porsche Taycan is extraordinarily fast, but it’s the handling finesse that makes it a milestone car
+- 4Performance, motor & driveThe Porsche Taycan is extraordinarily fast by any measure, but its handling finesse is what makes it a milestone car

 - 5Interior, dashboard & comfortThe Porsche Taycan's interior is finished to a high standard, and there's plenty of space for four passengers